Lucjari/LiveSplit.Amnesia/README.md

 This is a [LiveSplit] component for Amnesia: The Dark Descent.
 Originally created by [Fatalis](https://github.com/fatalis).
-When Amnesia updated the load remover stopped working, so I changed the memory addresses to make it compatible with the new update.
+The original load remover was outdated so I made it compatible with the new amnesia update.

 Features
 --------